Wah Mee massacre: Sequence

 Louisa Hotel Building, Wah Mee club basement exposed on Maynard Alley during renovation (2015).
 This is a rare view and possibly the last image of the actual crime scene.

 On the night of February 18, 1983, Chin arrived at approximately 11:50–11:55 PM for his regular shift as a pai gow dealer, which started at midnight.
-With Chin, there were five staff members and five patrons inside the Wah Mee.
+With Chin, there were five staff members and two patrons inside the Wah Mee.
 At around midnight, Willie Mak and Tony Ng were allowed entry into the club through a remote buzz-in.
 For the next thirty minutes, Mak and Tony Ng loitered around the club's upper-level at the bar, the latter ordering tea and chatting with Chin, who shared a few Chinese spare ribs with Tony.
+Three additional patrons entered during the same timeframe.

 Shortly before 12:30 AM, Benjamin Ng entered the club, carrying a paper bag containing pre-cut nylon cords.
 At this point, all three of the robbers drew their guns, with Benjamin shouting "Hands up!" at those inside the main room, most of whom were gathered around two gaming tables in the lower-level at the club's back.
 At this time, Mak burst into the security room to the right of the bar, ordering the attending security guard to keep allowing people in on arrival, while Tony checked the back of the club for anyone in the restroom.
 Once Tony completed the check, the ten people were forced to lay down on their stomachs on the floor of the club's lower level.

 Mak remained on the club's upper level with a drawn gun, supervising Benjamin and Tony as they methodically hogtied each victim's hands and feet with rope in the gaming area.
 Chin convinced Tony, who was tying his bonds, to loosen the rope, as there was "no need to tie so tight, I'm an old man".
 Benjamin and Tony then proceeded to rob the victims.
 They stole several wallets, a purse and the money inside a cash register.
 The valuables were collected in a bag, with wallets being thrown in, while others were emptied and discarded on the floor.
-During this process, four more patron arrived and were let inside; they too were tied-up, forced to the floor and robbed.
+During this process, four more patrons arrived and were let inside; they too were tied-up, forced to the floor, and robbed.
 In the end, the loot amounted to approximately $20,000.